uribo/kuniezu/cran-comments.md

 * This is a new release.
 * Note: found 95 marked UTF-8 strings

-* Fix all warnings that `unable to translate ... to native encoding`.
+## Resubmission

+- Fix \value to .Rd files regarding exported methods and explain the functions.
+- Add copyright folder to Authors@R in the DESCRIPTION files.